Skip to product information

 Habitat: shallow standing water, low and damp open woods, thickets, swamps, wet edges, river flood plain

 More: Buttonbush has a high nectar value for butterflies, bees, and hummingbirds.
 Ducks and shorebirds eat the seeds, The seed heads are ornamental and I wonder if the flowering and seeded branches would work in flower arrangements.
 I will keep you posted.
 This plant is usually found in wet areas, but also occurs on dry limestone bluffs.
 Ladybird Johnson Wildflower Center calls Buttonbush a "handsome ornamental".
 This shrub can be revitalized and its size kept in check by hard early spring pruning while still dormant.
+The bark has been used medicinally, but the plant contains potentially toxic glucosides, so proceed with caution.

 Nursery: Landscape plugs from New Moon